-- 2 nights at basic self-catering hotel in Lugano, very basic but budget stay at Lugano Center Guesthouse
+- 2 nights at a basic self-catering hotel in Lugano, very basic but budget stay at Lugano Center Guesthouse

 - and 2 nights in downtown Zermatt in a spacious apartment, rented via

 - 3 nights in Montreux at the Royal Plaza Montreux and Spa with sweeping views of Lake Geneva

 - 1 night in Wengen to visit the Jungfraujoch at the Hotel & Spa Victoria Lauberhorn.
 This was our last night splurge where we enjoyed the view, the spa,

 - 1 final night to catch the early train home from Zürich.
-We stayed at a budget hotel Montana near the train station
+We stayed at the budget hotel Montana near the train station

 Wow, are you still with me?
 I love you for reading that much.
 The thing is, this 2-week train trip to Switzerland really was a trip of a lifetime and I have so many details to share and try to cram them all into this post.
 I’m sure with my tips, you can stitch together your own train itinerary with the best train trips Switzerland has to offer.